 Failure to jump within 30 days of your last jump will cause participants to become ‘uncurrent.’
 If uncurrent, students will have to repeat ground training classes and their last successfully completed AFF category.

-- Is it possible to not pass a category?
+- Is it possible to not pass an AFF course category?

 Yes.
 Before students can progress to the next category, they must demonstrate skill objectives in each category.

 - How many AFF instructors are with me during the AFF program.

 There will be two AFF instructors jumping with you for Categories A, B and C. At the completion of Category C, you will continue jumping with one AFF instructor.

 - How do I land if I've never jumped before?

 You will be provided with a wireless radio.
 Upon deployment of your parachute, a member of our ground crew will talk you down teaching flight patterns and correct landing techniques.